Jan Boerman: Life and career

 Boerman studied at the Royal Conservatory of Music in his home town, with Léon Orthel (piano) and, from 1945, with Hendrik Andriessen (composition).
 From 1956 onwards, Boerman worked in the electronic studios of Delft Polytechnic, Utrecht State University and of The Hague Royal Conservatory of Music, where he has also taught electronic composition (after 1974) and piano.
 From the 1970s, he integrated live electronic music with instrumental and vocal music.
 Boerman also composed theatre and ballet music, "music for the listening museum" and, in collaboration with architect Jan Hoogstad, "music as architectonic space".
 From 1974, as Professor of Electronic Composition at the Royal Conservatory in the Hague, he assisted many young composers in finding their way forward.
 Notable students include Sinta Wullur.

+The Delft Polytechnic in Utrecht, from which the Institute of Sonology was developed, housed the first electronic music studio in the Netherlands after the Philips laboratory in Eindhoven, which was not generally open to composers.
 A select few composers were invited to work at Eindhoven, including Edgard Varèse (who created his Poème électronique there in 1958) but, by 1960, Philips decided to close the facilities.
 It passed its equipment on to the Delft Polytechnic, which became the primary site for electronic music in the Netherlands.
 Administrative problems, however, caused both Boerman and Dick Raaijmakers to leave Utrecht in 1963, whereupon they began setting up a private studio in the Hague.
 Raaijmakers had been studying broadcasting, recording, and applied electronics at Philips, so was more drawn into the world of studio composition.
 Their facility eventually became incorporated into the Royal Conservatory of The Hague, and both men became members of the faculty.
 Years later, in 1986, the Institute of Sonology echoed their move by transferring from Utrecht to the Royal Conservatory in the Hague.

 Boerman wrote his last major work, Ruïne, in 1997.
 He died in October 2020 at the age of 97.
 The complete tape music of Jan Boerman has been published on CD by the NEAR / Donemus label.